TheSethRose/X-Pilot/docs/tweepy-v2-working-with-tweets.md

 ## Working with Media

-Note: For media uploads with the 𝕏 API v2, you need to use the v1.1 media upload endpoint and then reference the media ID in your v2 tweet creation.
+Note: For media uploads with the 𝕏 API v2, you need to use the v1.1 media upload endpoint and then reference the media ID in your v2 post creation.

 ```python
 import tweepy